ibm-cloud-docs/containers/cs_storage_block.md

    ```
    {: pre}

-6. Install the {{site.data.keyword.Bluemix_notm}} Block Storage plug-in.
+6. Install the {{site.data.keyword.cloud_notm}} Block Storage plug-in.
 When you install the plug-in, pre-defined block storage classes are added to your cluster.
    ```
    helm install iks-charts/ibmcloud-block-storage-plugin
    ```